Are you an adviser? Go to Unbiased Pro

 Other benefits to consider include:

-• You’ll avoid any fees associated with accessing your UK pension overseas, including something called trail commission
+• You’ll avoid any fees associated with accessing your UK pension overseas, including trail commission.

-• The general management fees for the pension you transfer into could be lower than those you pay in the UK
+• General management fees for the pension you transfer into could be lower than those you pay in the UK.

-• From the age of 60 where the foreign super transfer has been taxed at 15%, the income benefits are generally tax-free
+• From the age of 60, when the foreign super transfer has been taxed at 15%, the income benefits are generally tax-free.

 What are the drawbacks to transferring my pension to Australia?